on-camera flash modifier – the black foamie thing

 What I am trying to achieve in bouncing my flash when shooting indoors, is directional light that is also soft.

-I get the light to be directional in not bouncing the flash directly behind me, and also not bouncing the flash off the ceiling above me.
+This example of a model that I photographed during a workshop, shows the kind of light I get from my on-camera flash – it is directional because I’m not bouncing the flash directly behind me, and I’m also not bouncing the flash off the ceiling above me.
 Bouncing flash off to the side, and even slightly ‘towards’ your subject can give you strikingly dramatic light from just an on-camera speedlight.
-Here’s an example from a recent workshop:
+Here’s an example from a recent workshop.

 Then there is an additional side benefit to using this piece of black foam to shield my light: